webgriffe/esb/README.md

 Dependencies
 ------------

 It is possible to specify **dependencies** across flows.
-This is done by using the `depends_on` parameter: if wou want flow A to depend on flow B, you specify the `depends_on` parameter in flow A's configuration to list flow B:
+This is done by using the `dependencies` configuration section: if you want flow A to depend on flow B, you specify the `dependencies` section in flow A's configuration to list flow B:

 ```yaml
 # esb.yml